AllenInstitute/VesicleSegmentation/README.md

 - Sample annotated data with vesicle's masks
 - Images are 250 * 250 pixels
-- There are two classed of objects : Vesicles and Mithochondria
+- There are two classes : Vesicles and Mithochondria
 ![](image/sample_mask.png)

 ### Environment